Get Started with GraalVM Native Image

 time java -cp ./target/graalvmnidemos-1.0-SNAPSHOT-jar-with-dependencies.jar oracle.App

-The executable file, generated by the
+The executable, generated by

 native-image